Table of Contents

 The differential diagnosis should also include medical conditions that can mimic depression including thyroid imbalances, CNS lesions, anemia, vitamin deficiencies, and obstructive sleep apnea.

 Approximately two-thirds of individuals with depression who have at least one comorbid psychological condition will commit suicide when depressed.
 10 to 15 percent of the individuals who have 2 or more comorbid conditions will have 2 or 3 suicide attempts.
 There is a 3 to 6 times higher probability of substance abuse in patients with depression.

 - Generalized anxiety disorder

-- Moreover, autistic spectrum disorders, eating disorders, and ADHD is likely to get more complicated in the presence of depression.
+As well, autism spectrum disorder, eating disorders, and attention deficit hyperactivity disorder (ADHD) are likely to become more pronounced in the presence of depression.